 Ventura County Animal Services cares about you and your pets.
-If you need of free supplemental and temporary pet food assistance, the VCAS Pet Pantry is available to licensed animals within the County of Ventura.
-This food is donated in large part by our Pet Pantry Partners as well as caring individuals in our community.
+If you are in need of supplemental and temporary pet food assistance, the VCAS Pet Pantry is available to you.
+One requirements is that pets must have a current pet license within the County of Ventura.
+This food is donated in large part by our Pet Pantry Partners as well as caring individuals and businesses in our community.

 All animals participating in this program must be current with their rabies vaccination and be spayed or neutered.
 Our Pet Retention Coordinator can help you arrange for low-cost spay/neuter and rabies vaccination during your application process.
 KeepMyPet@ventura.org.